July 30, 2024

 Steps

-2. Sow Seeds: Sow seeds thinly on the surface and lightly cover with a thin layer of soil.
+2. Sow Seeds: Sow the seeds thinly on the surface and gently cover them with a thin layer of soil.

-3. Cover and Place: Cover trays with clear plastic to maintain humidity and place them in a warm location with indirect light.
+3. Cover and Place: Cover the trays with clear plastic to keep them humid and put them in a spot that’s warm and has indirect light.

 4. Watering: Keep the soil consistently moist but not waterlogged.
-Use a watering can with a fine rose to avoid disturbing the seeds.
+You don’t want to do disturb the seeds so use a watering can with a fine.

-5. Germination: Seeds typically germinate in 7-14 days.
-Once seedlings appear remove the plastic cover and place them in a bright, indirect light location.
+5. Germination: Seeds will germinate in around 7 to 14 days.
+Once the seedlings appear take the plastic cover off and put them somewhere they will get bright and indirect light.

-6. Transplanting: When seedlings have a few true leaves and outdoor conditions are suitable harden them off by gradually exposing them to outdoor conditions over a week before transplanting.
+6. Transplanting: When the seedlings have a few true leaves and the conditions outdoors are right you can harden them off by slowly exposing them to the outdoor conditions over a week before transplanting.

 Direct Sowing Outdoors